What is Parental Responsibility and how can it be acquired?

 - By adopting the child.

-A step parent can also acquire parental responsibility for a child if he is married to their parent (and their parent has parental responsibility) as follows:
+A step parent can also acquire it if they are married to their parent (and their parent has parental responsibility) as follows:

 - By obtaining a Parental Responsibility Order;